snowneji/ML_Algorithms_from_scratch/README.md

+# DeepLearning Learning Scripts

-# CONV Net on MNIST data using Tensorflow
+ - tf_MNIST.py: CNN on MNIST data using Tensorflow

 Learning by Coding =)